maartene/TicTacToeKata/NOTES.md

 ### Goals:
 - Determine active player (and show in UI) ✅
-- Determine legal moves
+- Determine legal moves ✅
+- Implement an 'AI' that makes legal moves. 🔴

+### (Possible) goals for next pom:
 - Implement an 'AI' that makes legal moves.
+- Refactor placeCell into placeCellAt(row:, col:)